 Credit card utilization is the ratio of credit used to credit extended – it is simply calculated by dividing your credit card balance by your credit card limit, and multiplying by 100.

-Reporting agencies pay close attention to Credit Card utilization for the following reasons:
+Credit Reporting Agencies pay close attention to your Credit Card utilization for the following reasons: